StudentRND/Policies/enforcement/incident-response.md

-These steps SHOULD be conducted by a Regional Manager, Event Manager, or Code Evangelist if possible.
+These steps SHOULD be conducted by a Regional Manager, Event Manager, or Code Evangelist if available.

 # Finding Out What Happened